gtwilliams/dyndns-updater/README.md

     make

-The daemon will be installed in `~/.local/bin` and a systemd service file will be installed in `~/.config/systemd/user`.
+The daemon will be installed in `~/.local/bin`, its manual page in `~/.local/man/man1`, and a systemd service file will be installed in `~/.config/systemd/user`.

 To start the daemon,